A South-North-South Circular Programme for Sustainable Development

 - International Centre for Genetic Engineering and Biotechnology - ICGEB

 - National Institute for Nuclear Physics - INFN (only one host supervisor available: Prof. Andrea Vacchi)

 - National Institute of Oceanography and Applied Geophysics - OGS

 - Materials Foundry-National Research Council - IOM-CNR

-Applications will only be considered if in the eligible fields indicated below.
-Research proposals must fall under the umbrella of sustainability science and thus be relevant to areas that support the SDGs (please see https://sustainabledevelopment.un.org).
+Only applications in the fields listed below will be considered.
+Research proposals must be relevant to areas that support the SDGs (please see https://sustainabledevelopment.un.org).

 - - Astroparticle Physics (APP)

 - - Astrophysics and Cosmology (APC)

 - - Theory and Numerical Simulation of Condensed Matter (CM)

 - - Physics and Chemistry of Biological Systems (SBP) -